-"No!" he countered sharply, though quickly continued with a less agitated tone.
-"Listen, you can't let them know where your going, you know they wouldn't let you go.
-You can call them once your there to let them know, but for now its better we keep this between you and me, our little secret, alright?"
+"No!" he countered sharply.
+"Listen, you can't let them know where you're going!
+You know they wouldn't let you go.
+You can call them once you're there to let them know, but for now it's better we keep this between you and I. Our little secret, alright?"
 He leaned in closer, smiling.

-"It's not like you've had trouble keeping secrets in the past," he raised an eyebrow, and Rachel knew he was referring to her cutting.
+"It's not like you've had trouble keeping secrets in the past," he raised an eyebrow.
+Rachel shifted uncomfortably.

 "Alright then, I won't tell anybody.
-But if this is a setup to kidnap me or something..." she started, her tone dark.
+But if this is a setup to kidnap me or something..." she started, her eyes narrowing.

-"Sweetling, if I wanted to hurt you, I could sit back and watch you do it for me."
+"Sweetling, as I already said.
+If I wanted to hurt you, I could sit back and watch you do it for me."
 His words stung, hitting home hard enough to silence her.

 "Watch for me then, won't you?"
 He asked, sauntering over to the open window.

-"Wait, what are you..."
-She started, but was cut off as a sudden gust of wind found itself into her room, filling Rictus' suit as though he were inflated, and lifting him clear off of the floor and into the night sky.
+"Wait, what are you-" She started, cut off as a sudden gust of wind found itself into her room.
+It filled Rictus' suit and lifted him off of the floor and into the night sky.

-"Watch for me sweetling."
+"Watch for me, sweetling."
 He called over the din of the wind.
-"Till we are together again then!"
-He let out a long peal of laughter then, which echoed and eventually vanished along with him into the dark.
+"Till we are together again!"
+He let out a long peal of laughter, which echoed and eventually vanished along with him into the night.